Extended-Thunder/send-later/index.md

 functionality, i.e., depositing the message into the Outbox for sending later.

-### Enable compose window key bindings for presets

-When you're composing a message, you can type Ctrl-Alt-1, Ctrl-Alt-2, or Ctrl-Alt-3 to activate the corresponding preset button without popping up the Send Later prompt window.
-If you don't want these key bindings to be active, uncheck this preference to disable them.

 ### Show Send Later Column

 This preference controls whether a column showing the scheduled delivery